phaserjs/phaser/README.md

 * Moved 'dirty' flag for Tilemap to a per-layer flag.
 Fixes #242
 * Group.length now returns the number of children in the Group regardless of their exists/alive state, or 0 if the Group is has no children.
 * Switch Camera.setBoundsToWorld to match world.bounds instead of world (thanks cocoademon)
+* Fixed an issue where passing null as the Group parent wouldn't set it to game.world as it should have (thanks tito100)

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md